smartstore/user-docs/en/manage/system-maintenance/clearing-cache.md

 ![](../../.gitbook/assets/cache-loeschen.PNG)

+{% hint style="info"}
-> \[!INFO] The following cache types are also available in Smartstore
+The following cache types are also available in Smartstore
+{% endhint %}

 ### Database Cache